WalletConnect/push-server/README.md

 terraform -chdir=terraform apply  -var-file="vars/$(terraform -chdir=terraform workspace show).tfvars"
 ```

+## Using Images
+There are two Dockerfiles, one `Dockerfile` is used in production by the hosted platform at WalletConnect
+while `slim.Dockerfile` is a stripped down version with no features enabled i.e. Single Tenant

 ## Contact
 If you wish to integrate Push functionality into your Wallet (only available on v2), please contact us.